 September 9, 2020, 12pm CST.

-The third annual Jan Vansina Lecture will be presented by Jacob Dlamini (right), Assistant Professor of History, Princeton University.
+The third annual Jan Vansina Lecture was presented by Jacob Dlamini (right), Assistant Professor of History, Princeton University.
 Jacob is a historian of Africa, with an interest in precolonial, colonial and postcolonial African History.
 He obtained a Ph.D. from Yale University in 2012 and is also a graduate of Wits University in South Africa and Sussex University in England.
 Jacob held a postdoctoral fellowship at the University of Barcelona, Spain, from November 2011 to April 2015, and was a Visiting Scholar at Harvard University from August 2014 to May 2015.

 A qualified field guide, Jacob is also interested in comparative and global histories of conservation and national parks.